icon-project/documentation/references/t-bears/t-bears-reference.md

 optional arguments:
   -h, --help  show this help message and exit
 ```
-- Example
+- Example:
 ```bash
 $ tbears clear
 Cleared SCORE deployed on tbears successfully
 ```

 ### T-Bears SCORE Commands
-These commands are related to SCORE development, test and deployment. `init` generates SCORE project template. `test` is used to run unittest in the SCORE. `deploy` is used to deploy the SCORE. `scoreapi', 'sendtx' and 'call' are used to query and call the external method of the SCORE.
+These commands are related to SCORE development, test and deployment. `init` generates SCORE project template. `test` is used to run unittest in the SCORE. `deploy` is used to deploy the SCORE. `scoreapi`, `sendtx` and `call` are used to query and call the external method of the SCORE.

-#### init
+#### `init`
-- Description
+- Description:
 Initialize SCORE development environment.
 Generate <project\>.py, package.json and test code in <project\> directory.
 The name of the SCORE class is \<scoreClass\>.
 Default configuration files, `tbears_server_config.json` used when starting T-Bears and `tbears_cli_config.json` used when deploying SCORE, are also generated.
-- Usage
+- Usage:
 ```bash
 usage: tbears init [-h] project scoreClass